Applying for co-naturalization of a minor child

 -

-- if you are unable to meet this requirement due to a physical, mental, or psychological illness or disability, or due to your age.
+- if you are unable to meet this requirement due to a physical, mental, or psychological illness or disability, or due to age.

 - For minor children who have not yet reached the age of 16, age-appropriate language development is sufficient.